 “The continued relationship between these three young men is what we hope to have happen after each conference.
 This is one of the main goals of the conference — building and sustaining relationships during and after seminary,” she said.

-A member of First Presbyterian Church in Jackson, Tennessee, and a student at Memphis Theological Seminary, Elam says he came to the conference hoping to make the type of connections that are hard to make in most corners of the PC(USA), considering the overall lack of diversity in the denomination.
+A member of First Presbyterian Church in Jackson, Tennessee, and a student at Memphis Theological Seminary, Elam says he came to the conference hoping to make the type of connections that are hard to make in most corners of the PC(USA).

 Elam, who currently serves as co-moderator of the General Assembly Committee on Representation (GACOR), said being a Black Presbyterian “is a very isolating experience.
 To be a Black Presbyterian seminarian is an even more isolating experience.
 Through attending the 2019 Seminarians of Color Conference, I was blessed to meet Ralph Lowe and Ryan Atkinson.
 As fellow Black men in seminary pursuing ministry in the PC(USA), we had an instant connection.”

 “We vowed to maintain this connection even after the conference had ended.
 Since the October conference, we have participated in bimonthly calls.
 We spend about an hour twice a month on the phone discussing the joys and struggles of life.
 It’s liberating to have this relationship.
 We’re able to share things on that call that we couldn’t share with anyone else.
 As Black men in ministry in the Presbyterian Church (U.S.A) there just are not many people that you can talk to that understand your experience fully.
 Ralph and Ryan provide that space and opportunity for me.
 The Seminarians of Color Conference made this friendship and brotherhood possible.”

 McRae said that the conference “provides an opportunity for seminarians to join in community with other church leaders in a spiritual and nurturing environment.”